Bethesda, Gwynedd: Language and culture

 The dominant language of the town is Welsh and can be seen written and heard spoken in most settings.
 According to the United Kingdom Census 2001, 77.5% of the residents are Welsh-speaking (with some parts being over 80.0%+), higher than the average for both Gwynedd and Wales as a whole.
 In successive census returns (1901 and 1911) Bethesda had the highest percentage of Welsh speakers of its respective shire (Caernarfonshire) and of any district in Wales (with 1,500 monolingual Welsh speakers in 1901).
 The town is known colloquially as "Pesda" in the local Welsh dialect.

 The S4C series Amdani! (a play on words that can mean "go for it!" and "about her") was based on a fictitious women's rugby team in Bethesda, and many of the location shots were filmed in the area.
 The series was based on the novel of the same name, by Bethan Gwanas, who lived in the town.

 In June 2012 Tabernacl (Bethesda) Cyf., a non-profit co-operative based in the town was awarded a grant of around £1 million to renovate Neuadd Ogwen, a performance venue on the High Street.
 It was due to reopen as a community arts centre in June 2013.

 In the 1970s and 1980s, Bethesda developed a reputation as a hub of musical creativity.
 Jam sessions and small home studios abounded alongside a burgeoning pub rock scene.
 As well as the now well-established 'Pesda Roc' festival, Bethesda has nurtured the Welsh language bands Celt, Maffia Mr Huws and experimentalists Y Jeycsyn Ffeif.
 In more recent years it continues to spring up bands from the local community such as Radio Rhydd.

-Bethesda is also home to Efan Electro, a young DJ and electronic music producer from nearby Llanllechid, who has gained recognition across North Wales for his energetic sets and appearances at major local festivals.
-Efan being the youngest DJ in Wales at only 10 years old.